MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services will begin construction in November on a sewer repair and stormwater management project in the southern part of the Eliot neighborhood.
+Environmental Services is starting construction on a sewer repair and stormwater management project in the southern part of the Eliot neighborhood.
 We will upsize, repair or replace approximately 10,000 feet of deteriorating public sewer pipes that are 100 to 120 years old.

 We will also construct 8 green street planters on public streets to reduce the amount of stormwater entering the combined sewer system in key locations.
 The green street planters built as part of this project will divert 1.9 million gallons of stormwater annually from the sewer system.
 Separating stormwater from sewer pipes reduces the risk of street flooding, basement sewer backups into homes and businesses, and overflows into our rivers during periods of heavy rain.